Kerr-Schild Double Copy of the Randall-Sundrum Black String: Conclusions

 Our construction complements the recent analysis of~\cite{Alencar:2026zdz}, which studies the double copy of black strings in a four-dimensional cylindrical AdS background.
 While both works find gauge fields satisfying Maxwell-type equations on curved backgrounds, the five-dimensional RSII setting introduces qualitatively new features: the exponential localization of gravity along the extra dimension leaves a direct imprint on the gauge-theory description through the modified Klein--Gordon equation and the normalizability structure of the zeroth copy, which have no counterpart in that work.

 Several directions remain open.
 A natural extension is to consider rotating and charged braneworld black holes~\cite{Aliev:2005bi,Neves:2012it}; in particular, the tidal charge inherited from the bulk Weyl tensor in~\cite{Aliev:2005bi} offers a concrete probe of how extra-dimensional effects are encoded in the single copy.
 It would also be interesting to investigate whether the double copy can track the Gregory--Laflamme instability~\cite{Gregory:1993vy} of the RSII black string by comparing the gauge-theory data of the unstable solution with that of its expected stable endpoint, and whether the construction extends to the stabilized black strings of~\cite{Fichet:2026ace}.
 From a holographic perspective, the effective mass $m^2 = 12/l^2$ corresponds via the standard AdS/CFT relation~\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} to a dual operator of conformal dimension $\Delta = 6$; understanding whether the single and zeroth copies admit a natural boundary CFT interpretation would connect the double copy programme to the holographic description of braneworld gravity~\cite{Karch:2000ct}.
-Finally, the Petrov type~D character of the black string makes it a natural candidate for the Weyl double copy~\cite{Luna:2018dpt}, though the warped bulk geometry may introduce non-trivial modifications.
+Finally, the Petrov type~D character of the black string makes it a natural candidate for the Weyl double copy~\cite{Luna:2018dpt}.
+In particular, recent progress has extended the Weyl double copy construction beyond four dimensions, including five-dimensional type~N and type~D spacetimes~\cite{Zhao:2024ljb,Zhao:2024wtn}.
+It would therefore be interesting to investigate whether the warped bulk geometry considered here admits a corresponding Weyl double copy description, or whether the Randall--Sundrum warping introduces genuinely new features.
 We leave these questions for future work.